Covid border restrictions and closures: where you can and can’t travel within Australia – and to New Zealand

 South Australian residents, people genuinely relocating to SA, or anyone escaping domestic violence can enter, but will still need to self-quarantine for a fortnight.

-People from anywhere in Victoria, or who have visited the area within 14 days of arriving in SA, must get a Covid test on day one and must self-quarantine until a negative result is received.
-Previously that applied only to Melbourne.
+People from anywhere in Victoria, or who have visited the area within 14 days of arriving in SA, must get a Covid test on day one and must self-quarantine until that test is taken, but not while they wait for a result.
+People in the 70km border buffer zone have unrestricted entry into SA provided they have not left that buffer zone in the previous 14 days.

 All travellers coming to South Australia must complete the Cross Border Travel Registration form prior to their trip.